 Hybrid Driving Tips to Maximize MPG

 Congratulations!
-You bought your first hybrid vehicle and you're experiencing how it feels to get the amazing fuel economy that comes with it.
+You ditched your less fuel-efficient vehicle, and you bought your first hybrid vehicle.
+You’re probably experiencing how it feels to get the amazing fuel economy that comes with it.
 But, you ask, how can I get the most miles per gallon from my hybrid?
 Funny you should ask, because we have the answers.
 We offer the following tips, which if followed, may earn you a spot in the Hypermiling Hall of Fame.

 The first set of tips applies to any vehicle, including hybrids:

 - Clean out your trunk.
 Unnecessary weight will reduce your car’s fuel efficiency.